Indefinite Sturm-Liouville operators in polar form: Introduction

 We are interested in the following two properties of the differential operator $A$: \begin{enumerate} \item [(Ri)] \textit{Riesz basis property}, that is, the existence of a Riesz basis of the Hilbert space $L^2_{|w|}(I)$ which consists of eigenfunctions and generalized eigenfunctions of $A$; \item [(Si)] \textit{Similarity} of $A$ to a self-adjoint operator in the Hilbert space $L^2_{|w|}(I)$, that is, the existence of a bounded and boundedly invertible operator $T$ such that $T^{-1}AT$ is self-adjoint in the Hilbert space $L^2_{|w|}(I)$. \end{enumerate}

 Our results will be formulated in terms of the functions

 where $I_- = (b_-,0)$, $I_+ = (0,b_+)$, $w_{-}$ is the restriction of $-w$ onto $I_-$ and $w_{+}$ is the restriction of $w$ onto $I_+$.

-The first result of this kind was given by Beals in~\cite{Bea85}.
-The first proof of the existence of a weight $w$, with $r=1$, for which $A$ does not have the Riesz basis property was given by Volkmer in \cite{Vol}.
-The first characterization of the Riesz basis property for the operator $A$ was given by Parfenov \cite{Par03} in the case when $w$ is odd and $r=1$.
-Using Pyatkov's approach via interpolation spaces \cite{Py1,Py3}, Parfenov proves that the Riesz basis property for the operator $A$ holds if and only if the function $W_+$ is positively increasing at $0_+$.
-Recall that a nondecreasing positive function $\varphi$ is called {\it positively increasing at} $0_+$ if there exists $\lambda \in (0,1)$ such that $\limsup_{x\downarrow 0}\bigl(\varphi(\lambda x)/\varphi(x)\bigr) < 1$; $\psi$ is {\em positively increasing at} $0_-$ if $x\mapsto -\psi(-x)$ is positively increasing at $0_+$.
+The first result of this kind was given by Beals in~\cite{Bea85}, where the Riesz basis property was proved for the constant function $r= 1$ and for a weight $w$ which behaves as a power at $0$, see Example~\ref{ex:Beals}.
+This result was generalized to ordinary differential equations of higher order by \'{C}urgus and Langer \cite{Cur}, \cite{CL89}, and to partial differential equations by Pyatkov~\cite{Py3}, \'{C}urgus and Najman~\cite{CN94}.
+The first proof of the existence of a weight $w$, with $r=1$, for which $A$ does not have the Riesz basis property was given by Volkmer in \cite{Vol} by using Baire category arguments.
+Explicit examples of such a weight were found by Fleige, \cite{Fl98}, and Abasheeva, Pyatkov \cite{AP}.
+A full characterization of the Riesz basis property for the operator $A$ was given by Parfenov \cite{Par03} in the case when $w$ is odd and $r=1$.
+Using Pyatkov's approach via interpolation spaces \cite{Py1,Py3}, Parfenov proved that the Riesz basis property for the operator $A$ holds if and only if the function $W_+$ is positively increasing at $0_+$.
+Recall, see \cite[Definition~3.26]{BIKS}, that a nondecreasing positive function $\varphi$ is called {\it positively increasing at} $0_+$ if there exists $\lambda \in (0,1)$ such that $\limsup_{x\downarrow 0}\bigl(\varphi(\lambda x)/\varphi(x)\bigr) < 1$; $\psi$ is {\em positively increasing at} $0_-$ if $x\mapsto -\psi(-x)$ is positively increasing at $0_+$.

 In~\cite{Kost13} Kostenko used a different method to characterize the properties (Si) and (Ri) for differential operator $A$ with odd $w$ and even $r$.
 In particular, it was shown in~\cite{Kost13} that the Riesz basis property for the operator $A$ holds if and only if the function $W_+\circ R_+^{-1}$ is positively increasing at $0_+$.